Irvinehimself/Irvines-Firejail-Extras/AppArmor/README.md

      * signal send set=hup peer=/usr/lib/gvfsd,
      * signal send set=rtmin+0 peer=/usr/lib/gvfsd,
      * signal send set=term peer=/usr/lib/gvfsd,
-   * Particularly with reference to `deny signal receive set=kill peer=unconfined`, this may not be the best setup?
+   * Even though the vulnerability was fixed with `Address Space Layout Randomization` updates, after reading about the [POSIX Signals Security Bypass Vulnerability](https://tools.cisco.com/security/center/viewAlert.x?alertId=30107),  I am leaning towards denying all `signal receive .... peer=unconfined,` Although, on my system, the low level applications I am currently dealing with would like the capability,they don't seem to actually need it.
 1. Obviously, `usr.lib.udisks2.udisksd` needs broad authority over `mounts`, and I have added:
    * mount,
    * remount,
    * umount,
    * The question is: Should I include `pivot_root`, in the above list?
-1. The rest of it is just running these profiles and checking for errors; finding stuff that is blocked but I actually need, and of course checking for stuff that is permitted but unnecessary :)
+1. As stated above, the rest of it is just running these profiles and checking for errors; finding stuff that is blocked but I actually need, and of course checking for stuff that is permitted but unnecessary :)

 ## Whats next?
 I have a list, (which is constanly under review,) of things which need confinement